 At the Davis Concert Hall in the Fine Arts Complex on the UAF Campus.
 A map of the UAF campus is available at https://uaf.edu/campusmap/

 The 2023 Festival of Native Arts takes place on February 24th and 25th.

 If I don’t have a ride, how can I get there?

-You can take the Fairbanks MAC City Bus.
+You can take the Fairbanks MAC City Bus to the UAF Wood Center bus stop.
 Here is the link to the MAC Transit Bus Schedules:

 Are non-Natives welcomed?